When you take a close look at the ingredients on pet supplement labels, it can be confusing to say the least.

 “Not every kind of hyaluronic acid actually reaches dogs’ joints,” says Ann.
 “So although a supplement may say that it contains the ingredient, it might have little or no effect on helping to soothe your dog’s stiff joints.”

 “For YuMOVE, we researched scientific articles to find out which types of hyaluronic acid work best for dogs and which are most effective.
 We discovered that there’s a specific type that is proven to be absorbed by dogs and to migrate to the joints in two hours.
 So we sourced the precise hyaluronic acid molecule used in the clinical study directly from the manufacturer.”

 If you’re giving your dog a supplement to help support their joints, glucosamine is one ingredient that’s likely to leap out from the label.

 Glucosamine is found naturally in the bodies of younger dogs, where it helps maintain and support their cartilage, but our canine friends produce less of it as they get older.

 “Once again, with glucosamine, it’s a question of looking into the science to find the type that has the best possible effect for dogs,” says Ann.
 “Often, it’s sourced by crushing shellfish and extracting the glucosamine from the shells

 “However, there’s a risk of this type of glucosamine containing contaminants such as heavy metals.
 We prefer to use a vegetarian glucosamine that’s extracted from corn, as it’s a purer source which we think is better for dogs.”

-You could say that we’re picky about the ingredients we use for YuMOVE and all our other supplements.
+You could say that we’re picky about the ingredients we use for all of our supplements.
 But we’re fanatical about only choosing ingredients that have a sound scientific basis, are ethically sourced and of the highest quality.
 For us, there’s no point listing an ingredient on a label unless we’re 100% sure that it’s the best, most effective ingredient we can possibly find.